 Flaunting a new girlfriend.
 Whether another woman was the trigger for your divorce, or you met her after you separated, take heed: making your wife feel as if she’s been traded in for a newer model, or that your girlfriend is going to replace your kids’ mother, could turn a relatively amicable divorce into an ugly, expensive one.

 Letting yourself be manipulated.
 If your wife is an emotional terrorist, you must stand your ground.
 Giving manipulative people what they want doesn’t work – at least for very long.
 Why?
 Because getting the custody arrangement or financial settlement they demand isn’t really what they’re after.
 Staying psychologically entangled with you is.
 Don’t make the mistake of thinking that anything you do will stop her from bad-mouthing you to the children, or from taking you back to court.
 It’s imperative that you stand up for yourself and set your boundaries.
 Succumbing to her drama will only show her that she can control your life.

 Agreeing to a bad settlement just to finalize the divorce.
 While no one wants to prolong the financial and psychological stress of divorce, operating from an “I just want it to be over!” mentality will likely cause regrets.
 Financial settlements are forever and custody is hard to modify.
 So don’t let guilt or fear keep you from a divorce you can live with in the long run.

 Need help with your divorce?
 Have questions about father’s rights?
 Our experienced attorneys are here to help you protect your interested.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your confidential consultation.